Your leadership team is capable. So why is output below potential?

-You shouldn't still be the one connecting the dots between your leaders.
-In 90 days, your leadership team makes decisions without waiting for you, owns the business end-to-end, and delivers what they're actually capable of.
-No new hires.
+In 90 days your leadership team can own decisions end-to-end, resolve cross-functional friction without you, and deliver what they're actually capable of.
+Same people.
 No one replaced.

 — Sample Result